 SREMI Researcher Profile

-Another area of emerging research focus for Dr. Grewal is the risk of intracranial hemorrhage (ICH) following a head injury for elderly patients on anticoagulation.
+Dr. Grewal also received a 2019 Canadian Association of Emergency Physicians (CAEP) grant to examine the risk of intracranial hemorrhage among elderly patients on anticoagulation seen in the ED with a head injury.
 At present, there are no published guidelines on the management of elderly patients on anticoagulation after a minor head injury.
-Dr. Grewal will be leading a health services study to provide a unique Canadian perspective using population-based data on the care provided to elderly anticoagulated patients with a head injury in the ED.
-More importantly, she hopes to compare outcomes between patients using different types of anticoagulants and provide clinicians with guidance on management of these patients based on outcomes.
+With this study, she hopes to compare outcomes between patients using different types of anticoagulants and provide clinicians with guidance on management of these patients based on outcomes.